 Download our in-depth report: The Ultimate Guide to IT Security Vendors

 FortiGate next-generation firewalls provide high performance, multilayered security and deep visibility for end-to-end protection across the enterprise network.
 Its purpose-built security processors (SPUs) deliver scalable performance and low latency.
 Security services from FortiGuard Labs provide threat intelligence updates and automated mitigation.
 The firewalls integrate with other Fortinet security products for the network, endpoint, application, data center, cloud, and access layer as well as third-party solutions.
-They run on the FortiOS.
+They run on the FortiOS operating system.

 FortiGate firewalls leverage machine learning-based threat intelligence from FortiGuard Labs and feature deep analytics through FortiAnalyzer.
 They can also be integrated with FortiSandbox to automatically generate local threat intelligence to secure against new zero-day and advanced threats.